The process of preparing a book for publication generally involves three phases:

-You may have given your work to friends or family to read, but eventually you need to pass it to a professional editor who will read it with an trained eye.
-This first step is generally known as a STRUCTURAL EDIT.
+You may have given your work to friends or family to read, but eventually you need to pass it to a professional editor who will study the manuscript with a trained eye.

 This involves looking at the 'big picture' of the book and considering whether the plot and premise works.
 Maybe sections need adding, rearranging or cutting out in order to make the text flow at the right pace and to keep the reader engaged in your writing.

 Writers naturally fear this process.
 As one of my authors said: 'It's like handing your work in at school and waiting for it to come back marked in red pen.'
 My approach is that this is very much your book, and that my suggestions and edits are pointers to show you show you ways to improve the structure of your novel that make it a more interesting experience for the reader.
 I make suggestions based on my knowledge and experience of how storytelling works.
 But it is your story and your writing, so you choose whether to adopt all, some or none of my suggestions.

 Sheena has maintained the integrity of my work demonstrating an understanding of what I was trying to achieve whilst providing a professional overview of the commercial viability of the finished project.
 I am so happy to have reached the final stages of this process with the best possible version of the story I want to tell.

 Once the structure and flow of your book is sorted out, you are ready for the copy edit.

 This step looks at the writing in more detail.
 It basically looks at the 'nuts and bolts' of the text.

 A style sheet will be created which will contain all the decisions about formatting, layout, punctuation, and spelling of certain words so that everything is consistent.
 Also, all the facts about characters, timings and the time-line of the book will be checked.
 (You don't want your main character to have blue eyes on page 5 and brown eyes on page 20.
 Nor do you want it to be summer on one page and spring on the next.)